Blanchard Racing Team

-Blanchard Racing Team is an Australian motor racing team, currently competing in the Supercars Championship under the commercial title CoolDrive Auto Parts.
-It fields the Blanchard Racing-built No. 3 Ford Mustang GT, driven by Aaron Cameron, and the No. 7 entry, driven by James Courtney.
+Blanchard Racing Team is an Australian motor racing team, currently competing in the Supercars Championship.
+The team currently runs a pair of Ford Mustang GT's for Aaron Cameron and James Golding.

 History

 Customer Team

 Tim Blanchard Racing was formed at the end of the 2016 season when Tim Blanchard purchased a Racing Entitlements Contract (REC) from Super Black Racing with the aim of continuing in the Supercars Championship, after the Britek Motorsport REC that had underpinned Blanchard's entry was taken by owner Jason Bright to Prodrive Racing Australia.
 Brad Jones Racing maintained the running of the entry.
 In 2018, the team upgraded to the Holden ZB Commodore.

 After Blanchard retired from full time driving at the end of 2018, Macauley Jones took over the driving.
 For 2020, the team's race number was changed from No. 21 to No. 3.

 Stand Alone Team

-In 2021, after four seasons running as a satellite team of Brad Jones Racing, the team was renamed to Blanchard Racing Team and switched to a ex-23Red Racing Tickford-built Ford Mustang.
+In 2021, after four seasons running as a satellite team of Brad Jones Racing, the team was renamed to Blanchard Racing Team and switched to a ex-23Red Racing/Tickford-built Ford Mustang.
 Macauley Jones was replaced by Tim Slade.